cunyap/pyIMDT/pyIMD/docs/group.rst

 Use and Examples
 ================

-The two examples show the basic usage of **pyIMD** to calculate the mass
+The examples show the basic usage of **pyIMD** to calculate the mass

 .. toctree::
    example_script